 - 1 TBSP onion powder

 - ½ tsp black pepper

 - 8 eggs

-- Mix cottage cheese with eggs, Parmesan, and half of grated mozzarella cheese.
-I also added garlic powder and basil to the mixture.
+- In a large bowl, mix together the cottage cheese, eggs, Parmesan, and half of grated mozzarella cheese, and the remaining garlic powder and basil.
 Set aside.

-- When sweet potatoes are done, remove from oven.
-In large 9x13 glass baking dish (or 10x16) start layering: meat/sauce on bottom, followed by sweet potato slices, then ricotta mixture.
-This made 2 thick layers for me, but could be spread out into three layers if you dish is deep enough.
-Make sure the meat/sauce layer is on the top when done.
-(If you are making ahead, throw in the freezer at this point, and it will be ready to bake when you need it.
+- In 9x13 glass baking dish start layering: meat/sauce on bottom, followed by sweet potato slices, then ricotta mixture.
+This made 2 thick layers for me, but could be spread out into three layers if your dish is deep enough.
+Make sure there is a meat/sauce layer on the top when done.

-- When you have added all ingredients in layers, place back in oven at 350 degrees for 45 minutes to an hour or until egg/ricotta mixture is set and middle is not jiggly.
-It will firm up as it cools too.
+- Bake in a 350°F oven for 45 minutes to 1 hour or until the egg/ricotta mixture is set and the middle is not jiggly.
+It will firm up a little more as it cools too.

-- About 15 minutes before done, add remaining mozzarella cheese to top and put back in oven.
+- About 15 minutes before done, add the remaining mozzarella cheese to top and put back in the oven.

 What’s your favorite lasagna variation?